dakrone/elasticsearch-clojure-plugin/README.md

 # elasticsearch-clojure

-An Elasticsearch plugin, written entirely in Clojure
+An Elasticsearch plugin, written entirely in Clojure.

+Heavily a work in progress.

 ## Usage